ztMalone/react-native-qrcode-scanner/README.md

 3. npm install prop-types

 ```

-then copy QRScanner.js to your project , import  the * QRScannerView *  component to where you need .
+Then copy QRScanner.js to your project , import  the ` QRScannerView ` component to where you need .

+You should read the article about how to link ` react-native-camera ` manually if you can not run the command ` react-native link react-native-camera ` successful in the step 2.

 ## 4.Basic Usage
 ```